Hidden Bank Fees and How to Avoid Them

 Real-world situations often involve "Out-of-Network ATM Fees."
 It isn't just the $3.00 the machine owner charges you; your own bank may charge an additional $2.50 for the audacity of using a competitor's hardware.
 This double-dipping turns a simple $20 withdrawal into a 25% tax on your own money.

-Strategies for Absolute Fee Elimination
+Fee Elimination Tactics

 Optimize Your Minimum Daily Balance